testcontainers/workshop-go/step-7-adding-integration-tests.md

 Please notice that the package has been named with the `_test` suffix for the same reasons describe above.

-There is no need to run `go mod tidy` again, as we have already downloaded the Go dependencies.
+There is no need to run `go mod tidy` again, as you have already downloaded the Go dependencies.

 Finally, run your tests with `go test -v -count=1 ./internal/streams` from the root of the project.
 You should see the following output: